salihozkara/MD/Database-tables.md

 ### AbpBlobs

 This table stores the binary data of BLOBs (binary large objects) in the application.
-Each BLOB is related to a container in the "AbpBlobContainers" table, where the container name, tenant id and other properties of the container can be found.
+Each BLOB is related to a container in the [AbpBlobContainers](#abpblobcontainers) table, where the container name, tenant id and other properties of the container can be found.

 #### Foreign Keys